 And this covenant relationship was to point toward an even more transcendent way God intended to dwell among His people in a worldwide covenant relationship (kingdom) without political, ethnic or national borders.
 “Israel is the preview of coming attractions,” says Michael.
 “Israel was not intended to be the final stage of global redemption.”

 “All the way back to Genesis 15, God always had bigger plans for Israel than Israel.”
-In Genesis, God promises Abram (to become known as Abraham) an heir, though he is old, and a land God would give his descendants (though it would be 400 years before they possessed it) and God made a covenant with Abram that was a precursor to the covenant with the descendants of Abraham.
+In Genesis, God promises Abram (to become known as Abraham) an heir, though he is old, and a land God would give his descendants (though it would be 400 years before they possessed it), and God made a covenant with Abram that was a precursor to the covenant with the descendants of Abraham.

 It wasn’t about Abraham.
 It wasn’t about Israel.
 It was about all the nations of the earth from the start.
 God used Abraham and His descendants to work his plan to redeem and bless all the nations.
 “The whole thrust of the Old Testament as it pertains to Israel themselves… was always intended to point beyond Israel.”
-They were the soil from which the Messiah was to be sprung, leading to the redemption of the world.
+They were the soil from which the Messiah was to spring, leading to the redemption of the world.

 But, we shouldn’t judge Israel.
 We aren’t any better.
 That’s part of the message.
 We all need redemption.
+We have all fallen short.
+There are no exceptions.

 The good news is that God is willing to live among us and desires to live with us.
 He always has!
 In fact, he doesn’t just want to live among us; He wants us to live in us; and He desires to redeem all of us – that none would perish.
 (John 3:16)